smoothstack/smoothstack.github.io/docs/clinical-lab-2.md

 ---

 # Clinical Lab 2.0
-{: .no_toc }
+{: .no_toc .fs-9 }

 ---

-> _"Today’s clinical laboratory organization is rich in data, but this data does not improve client relationships unless integrated and presented in a way that allows laboratory staff to provide outstanding client service"_
+| {% include colorquote.md quote='_"Today’s clinical laboratory organization is rich in data, but this data does not improve client relationships unless integrated and presented in a way that allows laboratory staff to provide outstanding client service"_' %}
-{: .fw-400 .fs-5 .text-green-300 }

 ---